Vyral/mark-callender/_posts/2020-09-22-q-which-tips-will-help-you-make-a-winning-offer.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>These five tips will help you craft a better offer than your competitors.</em></p>
+*These five tips will help you craft a better offer than your competitors.*

 As a buyer, how do you make your offer stand out against the competition in our hot seller’s market?
 Here are five key tips to remember:

 **1\.
 Make an earnest money deposit that’s higher than normal.** In the Twin Cities area, these deposits are usually 1% to 3% of the home’s purchase price.
 Making a higher deposit shows the seller you’re serious about wanting their home.

 **2\.
 Show the seller you’re qualified to buy.** Most buyers have a pre-qualification letter, but I recommend getting a pre-approval letter from your lender that states that you’re pre-approved for a loan and have undergone some of the underwriting process.
-A good way to do this is by having your loan officer call the lender on your behalf.
+A good way to do this is by having your loan officer call the seller on your behalf.

 {% include pullquote.html %}